LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 ### Findings
 - There are no duplicates or invalid values in the dataset.
-- We keep the aggregated features salary, data used and month, since they all show clear variations.
-- We drop any high cardinality features to ensure machine learning models generalize, rather than memorize, reducing the likelihood of overfitting.
+- We determined 5 high cardinality features with more than 10% unique values.

 ---